 Constructing new stories from old, my work marries words with images in ways that can bring to light and celebrate histories which would otherwise remain hidden, overlooked or side-lined...

-Kremena Dimitrova is a London based illustrator, lecturer and researcher with a clear academic and visual research trajectory, exhibition track record and broad knowledge of traditional and digital media.
+Kremena Dimitrova is a London based illustrator-as-historian, lecturer and researcher with a clear academic and visual research trajectory, exhibition track record and broad knowledge of traditional and digital media.
 Kremena experiments with photography and traditionally made textures, painted, drawn and printed backgrounds, which she combines into digital collages.
 Kremena's expertise is in narrative and situated illustration methods, reportage drawing, public history and visual historiography, socially engaged, site-specific and public art, visual interventions, use of creative processes and application of artistic insights in diverse educational, cultural and heritage settings.
 Her commissions and research focus on visual history-telling in the museum and heritage sectors.
-Kremena's interest and expertise in the fields made her embark on an interdisciplinary practice-based PhD in Visualising History at the University of Portsmouth (2019-) which explores the graphic novel as an innovative form of historiography and focusses on runaway slaves' narratives in 18C colonial London, Benjamin Franklin and Benjamin Franklin House as the case study.
+Kremena is conducting an interdisciplinary practice-based PhD in Visualising History at the University of Portsmouth (2019-), which explores the cartographic novel as an innovative form of historiography and focusses on runaway slaves' narratives in 18C colonial London, Benjamin Franklin and Benjamin Franklin House as the case study.
 Themes of interest cover comics studies, cartography, public history, historical revisionism, alternative histories, historiographical reflection on narrative and democratisation in historical representation.

 ARTIST / RESEARCHER PROJECTS & RESIDENCIES

 West Cheshire Museums, Cheshire West and Chester Borough Council (Jul 2020 - Aug 2020) (National Lottery Heritage Funded)